root-pik4chu/sudokuSolver/README.md

-# sudokuSolver
+# sudokuSolver 😉
-code can solve sudoku 9*9
+it can solve 9*9 sudoku ...
+code uses recursion , backtracking topics .... and simple loop nesting..